 Neurosciences Graduate Programs

-The neurosciences program admits students directly for study on the Lawrence campus, with strengths in behavioral, biological, chemical, and pharmaceutical sciences, and the KU Medical Center campus in Kansas City, with strengths in all the biomedical and clinical sciences.
-Each student is asked which campus he or she would prefer.
-Students earn a Ph.D. degree in the neurosciences.
-In exceptional circumstances, the program also offers an M.S. degree in neurosciences.
+The graduate program in neurosciences at the University of Kansas is a degree-granting program.
+Students are admitted directly into the program.
+The program is coordinated by the Lawrence campus of the university - with strengths in the behavioral, biological, chemical, and pharmaceutical sciences - and the Medical Center campus in Kansas City - with strengths in all the biomedical and clinical sciences.
+Each student is asked to indicate the campus on which he or she would like to be considered for admission.
+Students in this program should expect to be admitted to and receive a Ph.D. degree in neurosciences.

 The program appeals to students who want to teach and/or do research in a university or do research in a pharmaceutical/ biotechnology company or government laboratory.
 Students who are interested in this field wish to work out individual programs spanning a great breadth from molecular and cellular neurobiology to organism-based neurophysiology, behavioral neurobiology, and cognitive neuroscience.
 Students take advantage of the many research and training opportunities available at two campuses of a major research university.
 Our students can look forward to personal development in an atmosphere that fosters strong collaborative activities as well as independent scholarship.
 If this type of program fits your professional training expectations, we invite you to join us.